pnp/blog/content/microsoft-365-platform-community-update/22-11-24/index.md

   - Power Platform
   - Power Apps
   - Power Automate
-type: normal
+type: epic
 draft: false
 ---

-Microsoft 365 Platform Community (PnP) November 2022 update is out with a summary of the latest guidance, samples, and solutions from Microsoft or from the community for the community.
+Microsoft 365 & Power Platform Community (PnP) November 2022 update is out with a summary of the latest guidance, samples, and solutions from Microsoft or from the community for the community.

 Starting from this update, we are a bit adjusting the format, so that we can focus more on the contributors across the different areas of the community.